NBK-code/Intel-Image-Classification/README.md

 2. Inception v3
 3. ResNet50.

-VGG16 provided a better accuracy of 88% on the test set (containing 3000 images) with just a few epochs of training.
-The confusion matrix for the VGG16 model on the test set is given below.
+VGG16 transfer learning model provided a better accuracy of 88% on the test set (containing 3000 images) with just a few epochs of training.
+The confusion matrix for this model on the test set is given below.

 ![alt text](https://github.com/NBK-code/Intel-Image-Classification/blob/main/Illustrative_Images/VGG16_confusion_matrix.png?raw=true)